 Saturday - Return travel.
 Transportation to the Tampa or Clearwater/St. Petersburg airports is included.

-Students will be participating in field work out on boats Monday through Friday each week catching, tagging, collecting DNA samples and recording data on sharks and stingrays as well as participating in classroom lectures.
+Students will be participating in field work out on boats Monday through Friday each week catching, tagging, and recording data on sharks and stingrays as well as participating in classroom lectures.
 Students perform all aspects of the field work from baiting hooks to setting longlines and nets and processing the animals.
 Students may sign up for as many weeks as you would like.
 Weeks do not have to be consecutive.
 Each week will be conducted similar to the example schedule shown below.
 Any student who chooses to attend multiple weeks will be given more responsibility on the boat each week.
 Students who attend multiple weeks will hear different lectures each week.

 *Chief Scientists will be acknowledged by name on any published papers resulting from this research.
 Since Chief Scientists spend more time with us we are better able to write detailed recommendation letters for these students.

 "CMERA provides an extraordinary, high-impact educational experience that cannot be found anywhere else for the price.
 My students were out on the water every day setting the gear, catching and handling sharks and rays, and learning about marine ecosystems first hand.
 We had opportunities to see dolphins and sea turtles, swim with manatees, and dive artificial reefs.
 I think it fair to say my students learned more during our week at CMERA then they might have from a semester in the classroom.
 The students come back changed.
 They will remember their experience and what they learned for years to come.”

 Professor Todd Wellnitz, University of Wisconsin - Eau Claire